ge1789/docs-adding-new-records/docs/adding-title-records.md

 *Note: This document is in development.*

+This guide describes how to decide whether or not an edition should be included in [*At the Circulating Library*](https://www.victorianresearch.org/atcl/) (ATCL).
+The guide assumes you already have an edition in hand which you think might belong in ATCL.

 # Inclusion criteria

 The ATCL database includes books which have all of the following characteristics:

 - Prose fiction including collections of stories.
 No poetry and no plays.
 - Intended audience is adult and young adult readers.
-No works addressed exclusively to children under the age of 12.
+No works addressed exclusively to children under the age of 13.
 - First editions published in the British Isles (England, Ireland, Scotland, Wales, and the Channel Islands).
 - Publication date between 1837 and 1901.
 - Minimum length of 90 printed pages including illustrations, introductions, prefaces.